jaeyk/ethnic-media-ML-content-analsysis/README.md

 - The preprint version of this project is published in the *Journal of Computational Social Science*: https://jaeyk.github.io/publication/text_as_issue/
 - The project received [the Don T. Nakanishi Award for Distinguished Scholarship in Asian Pacific American politics](https://www.wpsanet.org/award/) from the Western Political Science Association in 2020.

-## Motivation

-This project is part of my dissertation research.
-I have mostly worked with survey and experimental data to study political opinion among racial minority groups in the United States.
-However, as I started working on my dissertation prospectus, I realized that survey data is not a panacea.
-The major surveys on racial minority groups started in the 1990s and 2000s.
-It does not provide a good data source for studying what political issues were prevalent among racial minority communities during the civil rights movement.
-These data missed the defining period in American racial politics.
-As an alternative strategy to collect data, I developed a project that uses machine learning to classify newspaper articles circulated among racial minority groups from the 1960s through the 1980s.
-These articles were intentionally collected from the West Coast newspapers as my research focus was multiracial coalition-building.

 ## Workflow

 ![](https://github.com/jaeyk/content-analysis-for-evaluating-ML-performances/blob/master/misc/workflow.png)